SELab-2/OSOC-3/files/sysadmin_guide.md

 [backend] $ echo "<ssh-key>" >> /home/backend/.ssh/authorized_keys
 ```

-See [Generating SSH Key]() for instructions on how to generate a ssh key.
+See [Generating SSH Keys](#generating-ssh-keys) for instructions on how to generate an ssh key.

 #### Installing Python